gordonbrander/lettersmith_py/README.md

 That's it!

-Lettersmith comes with a swiss army knife of helpful mapping/filtering tools, for things like Markdown, templates, drafts, tags, wikilinks, and more — and if you see something missing it's easy to write your own functions.
+Lettersmith comes with a swiss army knife of helpful tools for things like Markdown, templates, drafts, tags, wikilinks, and more — and if you see something missing it's easy to write your own functions.